Best evening planets tonight

 Planet visibility guide

-Wondering which planet is visible tonight, or whether Venus, Mars, Jupiter or Saturn can be seen from your location?
+Wondering which planet is visible tonight, or whether Mercury, Venus, Mars, Jupiter or Saturn can be seen from your location?
 This guide gives you a quick local check and explains how to recognize the bright planets in the night sky.

 Quick answer